Hydrogen isotope biogeochemistry: Isotope ratio and fractional abundance

-where H and H are the amounts of deuterium and protium, respectively.
-Fractional abundance is equivalent to mole fraction, and yields atom percent when multiplied by 100.
+where ^{x}H is amount of isotope ^{x}H. Fractional abundance is equivalent to mole fraction, and yields atom percent when multiplied by 100.
 In some instances atom percent excess is used, which reports the atom percent of a sample minus the atom percent of a standard.

 Delta (δ) notation

-Isotope ratios for a given substance are often reported compared to a standard with known isotopic composition, and measurements of relative masses are always made in conjuncture with measuring a standard.
-In the case of hydrogen the Vienna Standard Mean Ocean Water standard is used which has an isotope ratio of 155.76 ±0.1 ppm.
+Isotope ratios for a substance are often reported compared to a standard with known isotopic composition, and measurements of relative masses are always made in conjuncture with measuring a standard.
+For hydrogen, the Vienna Standard Mean Ocean Water standard is used which has an isotope ratio of 155.76±0.1 ppm.
 The delta value as compared to this standard is defined as: